Aridez/vue-tailwind-webpack-boilerplate/README.md

 └── ⚙️webpack.config.js       # Main webpack's configuration file
 ```

-### Installing vue
+## Installing vue

-The first thing is to install the vue library. to do so simply run the following command:
+The first thing is to [install Vue 3](https://vuejs.org/guide/introduction.html) running the following command:

 ```shell
 npm install vue
 ```

-This will install the latest stable version of Vue ([docs](https://vuejs.org/v2/guide/installation.html#NPM))
+> 📝 **_NOTE:_**  If Vue 3 is not yet the main release use the command `npm install vue@latest`

-### Installing webpack
+## Installing webpack

-Next thing we will install webpack.
+Next thing is to install webpack.
 From now on all dependencies are used only during development so they will all include the `-D` flag.

 ```shell
 npm install -D webpack webpack-cli